Yellow987/CageFreeHub/README.md

-run "firebase init firestore" to pull rules and indexes of firestore run "firebase init storage" to pull rules of firebase storage run "firebase deploy --only functions" to deploy the firebase cloud function I forget how you can deploy the rules but there be a command
+run "firebase init firestore" to pull rules and indexes of firestore run "firebase init storage" to pull rules of firebase storage run "firebase deploy --only functions" to deploy the firebase cloud function (You can fix linting errors auto with "npm run lint -- --fix") I forget how you can deploy the rules but there be a command

 # Contact: